HERFOM/export-to-hugo/README.md

 - Automatically generate Strapi Content-Type suitable for Hugo, avoiding manual creation and saving time.
 - Export the data of Strapi v5 into the files required by hugo to facilitate hugo operation.
-- TODO: Upload hugo files to Github
+- Automatically git commit and push to Github

 ## Version